Schwarzer Lab · Research Focus

 This inflammatory cell death contributes to a vicious cycle: dying cells amplify local inflammation, recruit new HIV-susceptible cells, and thereby create conditions for further abortive infection and immune-cell loss.

-HIV-induced pyroptotic cell death is best captured in tissue-derived CD4 T cells.
-We therefore work with CD4 T cells from tonsillar tissue and combine flow cytometry, plate-reader assays, and complementary model systems to quantify inflammatory cell death after in vitro HIV infection.
+We study how extrinsic factors, host-cell context, and tissue environments modulate pyroptotic cell death.
+Because this process is best captured in tissue-derived CD4 T cells, we work with cells isolated from tonsillar tissue and combine flow cytometry, plate-reader assays, and complementary model systems to quantify inflammatory cell death after in vitro HIV infection.
+A better understanding of these determinants could inform targeted anti-inflammatory strategies, personalized therapeutic approaches, or diagnostic tools.

 Antiviral discovery